Past Fellows

 Ben Kirtman, PhD | Deputy Director, IDSC, and, Director, IDSC Earth Systems

-Anthony was a first year PhD student in Dr. Javier del Campo’s Marine Microbial Ecology and Evolution Laboratory in the Marine Biology and Ecology Department at the Rosenstiel School of Marine and Atmospheric Science.
+Anthony was a first year PhD student in Dr. Javier del Campo’s Marine Microbial Ecology and Evolution Laboratory in the Marine Biology and Ecology Department at the Rosenstiel School.
 His research focused on the role of micro-eukaryotes and bacteria in marine organisms.

 Zachary Brooks, 2013-2014 IDSC Fellow